Amaninreal/Amaninreal/README.md

 - 👋 Hi, I’m Aman
 - 👀 I’m interested in Automation and AI
-- 🌱 I’m currently learning Springboot
+- 🌱 I’m currently learning Data Engineering
 - 💞️ I’m looking to collaborate on related stuffs
 - 📫 How to reach me - https://www.linkedin.com/in/aman-jha-b71587217/
 - 😄 Pronouns: Aman